gep13/gep13/input/blog/cake-at-ndc-oslo.md

 <p><a href="https://vimeo.com/171704581">A Piece of Cake - C# powered cross platform build automation - Gary Ewan Park</a> from <a href="https://vimeo.com/ndcconferences">NDC Conferences</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 This was without question the highest profile event that I have spoken about, and I would love to hear any feedback that you might have about it.

+## Update 2

+I have just received the feedback for my presentation, and I am very happy with the results.
+For those of you that don't know, NDC Oslo use a very simple scoring system, of green, yellow and red.
+Green obviously being the preferred outcome.

+My results were the following:

+Green: 33
+Yellow: 7
+Red: 2

+The one downside to the scoring system is that you don't get any feedback about what exactly wasn't liked, but overall, very happy with the results!